5erendipity/BlockChainCoinX/README.md

 volunteers in our community.

 A secure, transparent, digital, medium of exchange
-for non reversible intellectual property services.
+for non-reversible intellectual property services.